-Las Vegas Injury Attorney Adam Williams Talks About Seat Belt or Airbag Failure
+Las Vegas Injury Attorney Zachary D. Clayton Talks About Seat Belt or Airbag Failure

 Seat belts and airbags are some of the most important safety features that vehicles have.
 Unfortunately, these safety devices do not always work as promised.
 Seat belts can break, airbags can fail to deploy, or airbags could even be dangerous and send shrapnel flying through the car and cause you to be more seriously injured than you otherwise would have been.

 When you are involved in an accident and your seat belt or airbag malfunction and fail to provide you with the expected protections, you need to take appropriate legal action.
 The manufacturer may be held accountable for the harm that you have endured — but you need to make certain you can prove the extent of damages that you endured due to the airbag or seatbelt problem.

 Consequences of Seat Belt or Airbag Failure

 Seat belt or airbag failure can have serious or fatal consequences.
 If a seat belt does not work or airbags do not deploy properly, victims could:

 - Be thrown from the vehicle in the event of an accident, increasing the risk of head injuries, injury to the spinal cord, and other serious or fatal injuries